I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 #### Technical details
 ##### JSON-stat
 One of our other contributions to PxWeb has been implementation of the  JSON-stat Dataset output format.
-I was the format we chose for our first api i 2013 and both JSON-stat v1.2 and 2.0 are available in PxWeb.
+I was the format we chose for our first api in 2013 and both JSON-stat v1.2 and 2.0 are available in PxWeb.

 * https://json-stat.org/